MaciejGawel/strangler/strangle/microservices.md

    ---

    **NOTE:** You may need to wait before the Review service is registered in Eureka.
-During this period, the Proxy server may be failing.
+During this period, the Gateway server may be failing.

    ---